 Her early Childhood

 Born Fatima Ibrahim el-Sayyed el-Beltagi on 31 December 1898 to a father who was an imam and only sang religious chants in a village in the Nile Delta city of Daqahilya, Umm Kulthum learned to recite the holy Quran at a young age.
-Still, in Tamay el-Zahayra village and dressed up as a boy, Umm Kulthum sang with her father at weddings to be able to provide for her family.
+Still, in Tamay el-Zahayra village and dressed up as a boy, Umm Kulthum sang with her father at weddings to provide for her family.

 Her beginning